How to prune lavender for healthy growth

 How to prune English lavender: Lavandula angustifolia, or English lavender, is more common and hardier.
 Prune it lightly after the first flowering and follow up with a full pruning after the last flush has faded.

-How to prune lavender in Spring: Spring is one of the best times to prune lavender in the year.
+Lavender pruning in Spring: Spring is one of the best times to prune lavender.
 It’s important to prune only if you see new growth in your plants.
 If not, give them more time to grow.
-Follow the rule of cutting just two to three inches from the woody base and deadhead for the rest of the season.
+Follow the rule of cutting just 5 to 10 cm from the woody base and deadhead for the rest of the season.

-How to prune lavender in Summer: It is generally optional to prune lavender in the summer, but you can do a full pruning by August to prepare lavender for the winter and to encourage a healthy regrowth in the spring.
+Lavender pruning in Summer: It’s optional to prune lavender in the summer, but you can do a full pruning by January to prepare lavender for the winter and to encourage a healthy regrowth in the spring.
 You can also take this time to harvest your lavender blooms for various uses.